 Strategies: a.
 Increase use of the Career Exploration Workshop, which has been shown to decrease case length time.

-REPORT ON PROGRESS: DVR continues to use the Career Exploration Workshop as a powerful tool in assisting clients to clarify their career goals.
-The CEW is offered on a regular basis (at least monthly) in five CareerCenter locations and as needed at other sites.
-Currently DVR is conducting its second analysis of the impact of CEW on client outcomes.
-According to recent data from our last quarter, the Statewide average number of days for all VR clients to get into an Individualized Plan from their date of eligibility is 134 days.
-At the end of 2014, the average time to plan was 217 days.
-While DVR has continued to address and improve on this time frame, our goal is to meet the 90 days to plan requirement that is stated in the Rehab Act.
-This is the goal that we will strive for in this next Federal Fiscal year.
+REPORT ON PROGRESS: Time to plan continues to drop across the state.
+At the close of FFY 2017, time from eligibility to IPE across the state was at 92.6 days, a significant improvement over past years.
+This trend continues into FFY 2018.
+DVR continues to use the Career Exploration Workshop (CEW) as a powerful tool in assisting clients to clarify their career goals.
+The 2017 Customer Satisfaction Survey found that 25% of clients surveyed had participated in CEW and they had an 87% favorability rating of the CEW.
+In training delivered during FFY 17, the DVR Director and Assistant Director offered examples for staff on how usage of the CEW could support more timely plan development.
+During FFY 17, the CEW was modified to allow for delivery of core elements during a 2-day administration.
+This approach was done to also allow for more frequent administration in the field and in more off-site locations.
+The goal of this is to increase easy access to the CEW for VR clients. *********

 b.
 Work closely with the Maine Department of Education to ensure implementation of the joint Cooperative Agreement and best practice guidelines on referral and timely application for transition age students.

-REPORT ON PROGRESS: DVR sits on DOE’s State Personnel Development Grant and has participated in multiple joint training opportunities.
-DVR Asst.
+REPORT ON PROGRESS: **** DVR has participated in multiple joint training opportunities with MDOE.
+The DVR Asst.
 Director serves as Co–Chair of IDEA Part B Advisory Committee.
-DOE is a partner in Employment First and Special Services Director Jan Breton co–chairs subcommittee on transition.
-DVR presented at the MADSEC Special Education Directors annual conference in October 2014 as well as recorded a webinar on DVR services for posting on the Maine Department of Education website.
+DOE has been a core partner in Employment First efforts – including Special Services Director Jan Breton serving as a co-chair on the Employment First subcommittee on transition****. ****.
 Maine DVR works very closely with the Maine Department of Education to ensure timely referrals.
-Through MDOE sponsored trainings and regional groups, Maine DVR has had the opportunity to reinforce the message that the best time for referrals to DVR is two years before high school graduation or exit.
-Due to staff turnover in the field this is an area that needs regular attention.
+Through MDOE sponsored trainings and regional groups, Maine DVR has had the opportunity to ****share information about how schools can collaborate with VR to deliver Pre-Employment Transition Services to their students. ****.
+At the time of this report, an updated MOU with MDOE is out for signature, having been earlier reviewed by the SRC and RSA.****

 c.
 Deliver staff training and supervision on best practices in IPE plan development

 REPORT ON PROGRESS: To continue to strengthen employment plan development, casework supervisors regularly review open cases as well as meet with VRCs to provide guidance on appropriate plan development.
-New Counselor Training includes a module on plan development and all VRCs who would like to brush up on their plan development skills are welcome to attend along with new counselors when it is offered during the year.
-Transition VR counselors were participants in the Maine Department of Education’s regional trainings on transition on March 3 –5, 2015.
-Additionally, transition clients were a targeted focus of the “Time to Plan” training provided to staff during Summer 2015.
+New Counselor Training includes a module on plan development and all VRCs who would like to brush up on their plan development skills are welcome to attend along with new counselors when it is offered during the year. ********.
 Transition VRCs receive regular updates on best practices via quarterly meetings.
-This year a particular focus of those meetings has been on WIOA’s Pre Employment Transition Services
+This year a particular focus of those meetings has been on WIOA’s Pre Employment Transition Services. ****During FFY 16 and 17 training delivered to staff by the DVR Director and Assistant Director offered new strategies – designed to promote more timely plan development.**** Use of new technologies, such as electronic signature, have also eliminated time delays due to exchange of information by regular mail. ****

 Objective: To increase the number of individuals with significant intellectual disabilities who access the available waiver employment support for long term employment support needs after closure from BRS by 50 people during FFY 2013.